 In general, the structural behavior of the repaired beams is similar to that of the original beams.
 Failures in both cases are characterized by diagonal cracking in the shear spans.
-At the same time, some flexural cracking occur in areas where the shear force is approximately zero.
+At the same time, some flexural cracking occurs in areas where the shear force is low.

-The load, at which diagonal shear cracks first formed in the original and the repaired beams, is defined as the shear cracking load (Vc).
-The ratios of the shear cracking load for the repaired beams (Vcr) to the shear cracking load for the original beams (Vco) are found to vary between 0.944 to 1.200 for all beams.
+The load, at which diagonal shear cracks first formed in the original and the repaired beams, is defined as the shear cracking load ( $V_c$ ).
+The ratios of the shear cracking load for the repaired beams ( $V{cr}$ ) to the shear cracking load for the original beams ( $V{co}$ ) are found to vary between 1.038 to 1.200 for all beams.